ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 # IBM Cloud™ Databases for PostgreSQL enabled by IBM Cloud Satellite
 {: #postgresql-satellite}

 With IBM Cloud™ Databases for PostgreSQL enabled by IBM Cloud Satellite, you can deploy database instances into Satellite locations through the cloud with [Amazon Web Services (AWS)](https://cloud.ibm.com/docs/satellite?topic=satellite-aws) or on-premises.
+Before proceeding, you should refer to the [Satellite usage requirements](/docs/satellite?topic=satellite-requirements).
 {: shortdesc}

 ## Step 1: Create your Satellite location